 Which is better?

-On-the-job training has advantage between the two variants because it allows employees to observe different procedures and learn their work by shadowing.
+On-the-job training has an advantage between the two variants because it allows employees to observe different procedures and learn their work by shadowing.
 They receive hands-on training and learn how to fit into the company while learning.

 Managers can train the employees based on their needs which leaves lesser room for error and misunderstanding.
 68% of employees prefer to learn or train in the workplace, which speaks well in favor of on-the-job training.